 For example, a customer might experience delight at the quality of your product, surprise that your marketing emails address pressing needs of the moment, or relief that your delivery and customer support services are fast and convenient.
-Every touchpoint along the customer journey matters because, consciously or not, the quality of those experiences is what will sway the customer toward becoming a repeat buyer or continued subscriber.
+Every touchpoint along the customer journey matters because, consciously or not, the quality of those experiences is what will sway the customer towards becoming a repeat buyer or continued subscriber.

 Why CX is important for your business